tzeikob/javascript-patterns/control-flow/sequential-iteration/readme.md

 });
 ```

-Note that we can use custom objects in the place of the `input` variable if we need to be more flexible, what is the best practice depends on the requirements of our application.
+Note that we can use custom objects in the place of the `input` variable if we need to be more flexible.

 ### Sequential iteration with promises ###